poly-singh/electron-python/README.md

-# electron-python
+# Electron-Python
-This is a basic calculator app to calculate sum of two numbers using Eletron based GUI and using python based backend and connected using Zerorpc.
+This is a basic calculator app to calculate sum of two numbers using Electron based GUI and using python based backend connected using Zerorpc.

 ## Setting up the python environment